+The Fresher for Longer campaign, launched in the UK earlier this spring, raises awareness of how packaging can help reduce household food waste.
 The multi-media educational initiative comes as a collaboration between WRAP (Waste and Resources Action Programme) and a team of packaging, food and retail partners, including Marks&Spencer.

 M&S is for everyone, regardless their social background, age, race or health—the retailer supports its diversity philosophy by featuring Seb White, a four year old boy with Down’s Syndrome in its latest Christmas campaign.
 The ad, which is part of the new kidswear promotion dubbed “The greatest hits this Christmas” is the first ever UK modeling TV spot, featuring a youngster with a learning disability, so it’s a little revolution in business advertising.

 For modern clothing and footwear brands being sustainable is no less important than providing consumers with fashionable, trendy and stylish items.
 Most major footwear and apparel brands, from Nike to H&M to name but a few, are doing their part in building a world of eco-friendly clothing—one of the latest projects related to the theme is Sustainable Fashion Lab to be launched in London by Marks & Spencer in partnership with the Centre for Sustainable Fashion at London College of Fashion.